sanskrit/learnsanskrit.org/content/guide/verbs-1/special-tense-moods.md

 {title Special tense-moods}

 In the core lessons, we learned that we can change a verb {em root} into a verb {em stem}.
-And once we have a verb stem, we can add {em endings} to that stem to create a complete verb.
+And once we have a verb stem, we can add endings to that stem to create a complete {em verb}.

 In the examples below, note the progression from root to stem to verb: